vouch/vouch-proxy/README.md

 The variable `VOUCH_CONFIG` can be used to set an alternate location for the configuration file. `VOUCH_ROOT` can be used to set an alternate root directory for Vouch Proxy to look for support files.

-## Tips, Ticks and Advanced Configurations
+## Tips, Tricks and Advanced Configurations

 All Vouch Proxy configuration items are documented in [config/config.yml_example](https://github.com/vouch/vouch-proxy/blob/master/config/config.yml_example)